Ten Years Ago Today

 He was a Blue Jay for 4 seasons, hitting .212/.258/.408 with 64 home runs, 380 games.

-After the Jays he played 62 games for the Rangers, in 2014 (mostly at first base) and 24 games for the Rays in 2015.
+After the Jays he played 62 games for the Rangers, in 2014 (mostly at first base) and 24 games for the Rays.
+Then he played in the minors for the Phillies and Rays, in 2016, but wouldn’t make it back to the majors.

-His defense was always a work in progress, he had a decent arm, throwing out 27% of base stealers in hit career, but he allowed share of passed balls and wild pitches.
+His defense was always a work in progress, he had a decent arm, throwing out 27% of base stealers in his career, but he allowed his share of passed balls and wild pitches.
 If he had hit, we would have been ok with hit defense, but he didn’t hit.
-He seems like a great guy, was good with fans and good with kids.
+He seems like a great guy, was good with fans, and good with kids.

 Other performances of note: